Sic Bo Vs. Craps – Which Dice Game to Play

 ConclusionWhile both craps and Sic Bo are dice-type casino games, they have different rules, with various betting options available in both games.
 Deciding which option to play at a land-based casino or when you wager online can be a difficult choice.
 However, you can base your decision on several factors that can help you pick a game.

-House edge is very important, with all bets in both craps and Sic Bo having different house edges.
-While Sic Bo offers two bets with a lower house edge, at craps you can play several options with a lower casino advantage percentage.
-That said, the bets at Sic Bo are much easier to make as you are simply betting on the outcome of the upcoming dice roll.
+The house edge is very important, with all bets in both craps and Sic Bo having different house edges.
+While Sic Bo offers two bets with a lower house edge, craps provides several options with a lower casino advantage percentage.
+That said, the bets in Sic Bo are much easier to make, as you are simply betting on the outcome of the upcoming dice roll.
 Meanwhile, when betting on craps, you need to consider different factors, with many bets revealing the win or loss only after several dice rolls.

-Both of the games are available offline and online, with craps and Sic Bo also available at live casinos.
-While the same rules apply when you choose which dice game to play online, when it comes to live-dealer options, things might be a bit different.
-While both dice games are offered by live casinos, Sic Bo is more widely available.
+Both games are available offline and online, with craps and Sic Bo also offered at live casinos.
+While the same rules apply when you choose which dice game to play online, things can be a bit different with live-dealer options.
+Although both dice games are offered by live casinos, Sic Bo is more widely available.
 That said, more software companies are starting to add craps to their portfolios, offering casino players the option to enjoy the game online and still play with a real dealer.

 Related Articles